 Hon.
 Pamela Gross: Quana, Mr. Speaker.
 Quana to the member for the question.

-In regard to working with seniors there are a number of various different kinds of work that happens between many different departments, Mr. Speaker, across the Government of Nunavut.
+In regard to working with seniors, there are a number of various, different work that happens between many different departments across the Government of Nunavut.
 In terms of working with the seniors, we are working to strengthen the work for seniors in the Government of Nunavut as it falls under the Department of Culture and Heritage at this time.
-There is work that happens, Mr. Speaker, with the Department of Justice and the Department of Justice is the one which works to ensure that there are activities for the elders and that they have the support that they need.
-So in terms of working for the elders, the Department of Justice does have a number of programs and committees that they work with to offer to clients and support the elders where they need to.
+There is work that happens with the Department of Justice and the Department of Justice is the one who works to ensure that there are activities for the elders and that they have the support that they need, Mr. Speaker.
+In terms of working for the elders, the Department of Justice does have a number of programs and committees that they work with to offer to clients and support the elders where they need.
 Thank you, Mr. Speaker.